 Intranet Site-to-Site VPN

 We call it intranet site-to-site VPN when different private networks of a single organization are clubbed together over the internet.
-The can be used to share resources across various office locations of the company.
-One other possible way would be laying separate cable across different office locations, but that won’t be feasible and might incur high costs.
+This type of VPN can share resources across various office locations of the company.
+One other possible way would be laying separate cables across different office locations, but that won’t be feasible and might incur high costs.

 Extranet Site-to-Site VPN

 There can be a need to connect the corporate networks belonging to different organizations.
 They might be collaborating on a project involving resources from both the organizations.
 Such virtual private networks created are known as extranet site-to-site VPNs.